sanad-code/spring-security-embarkx/README.md

 - 401 is fail authentication 403 is fail authorization.

 ## Enabling H2 Database Line By Line | Spring Security Full Course Series | Video #7

+- we need to add h2, jpa dependencies to pom
+- we need to add h2 and datasource to property file